Horticultural scientist Kevin Folta is decoding plants’ responses to light across the spectrum By Cindy Spence

 Folta began his career at UF working on strawberry genomics, promoting open access to discoveries as they were made and playing a key role in an international research effort.
 Thanks to that synergy, in 2010, the strawberry was the 12th plant genome to be sequenced.
-Today, thousands of plant genomes
+Today, thousands of plant genomes are sequenced.

 Folta hopes to see the work with light modification of plants take off in the same, collegial way, with scientists sharing information between labs to speed up the pace of discovery.
-The potential exceeds even Earth’s boundaries,
+The potential exceeds even Earth’s boundaries, he says.

 “This technology could be used in outer space.
 LED lights are very portable and last a long time, 50,000 hours,” says Folta, who is only one UF researcher with his sights on space.
 Colleagues Anna-Lisa Paul and Rob Ferl have sent plants into space five times to learn more about how plants can support future space missions.
 The LED experiments may be the contribution of Folta’s lab to such missions.